Red Flag Rules Standard Operating Procedures

 - This certification is required on an annual basis.

-The campus representatives will then forward the certification form to the Indiana University Red Flag Coordinator by March 31.
+The campus representatives will then forward the certification form to the Indiana University Red Flag Coordinator.

 Annually, the Red Flag Rule Coordinator will compile the results of the certification and schedule a meeting to discuss any potential changes to the Program with the Red Flag Committee.